 Cardiology Practice Competition Factors

 Who are your competitors?
-If you are in an urban area, you may have several direct and indirect competitors, but if you are in a more rural area, you likely have little if any competition at all.
+If you are in an urban area, you may have several direct and indirect competitors, but if you are in a more rural area, you likely have little, if any, competition at all.

 Technology and Telemedicine in Cardiology Practice